anna-filou/anna-filou.github.io/now.md

 layout: measure
 title: Now
 lang: en
-date: 2022-05-09 00:00:00 +0300
+date: July 3rd, 2022

 ---
 # Now Page

 <dl class="w-100 fl lh-title ph4 pv3 br2 bg-faint mw7 mb4">
-<dt class="secondary f6 b mb1 o-80">What is this page?</dt>
+<dt class="secondary f6 b mb1 o-90">What is this page?</dt>
-<dd class="secondary f6 ml0 o-70">It’s the answer to “what are you up to lately?” <a href="https://nownownow.com/about">
+<dd class="secondary f6 ml0 o-90">It’s the answer to “what are you up to lately?” <a href="https://nownownow.com/about">
 <br>Learn more about the Now Now Now project</a>.</dd>
 </dl>

 **🗓 Latest Update: {{ page.date }}**

-Working on exciting work and personal projects but slightly overwhelmed.
+I'm trying to balance feeling overburdened by the amount of work I've committed to, with trying to enjoy my life with my friends while I still have the chance.

+I keep coming back to the idea that I'll need to drastically alter my lifestyle, if I want to preserve the positivity I've been experiencing lately and alleviate the pressure that’s built up over the years.

-## Updates in a few points
+## In a few points

+* 🏞️ Been going out and doing stuff for a change.
-* 🇳🇱 Started learning Dutch in addition to 🇯🇵
+* 🇳🇱 Learning Dutch is going well! 🇯🇵 on hold for now but trying to not forget.
-* 📱 After months of it being on my mind, I started working on a personal app design project.
-My first app!
-I think it's going well, but I don't know how to develop it after I'm done with the design.
-We’ll see.
-One step at a time.
-* 🧙 Rewatching all Harry Potter movies.
-* 💍 Want to rewatch TLOTR next. 👀
+* ✏️ Note to self: don’t **ever** take on more than 2 projects again when already working full-time.
+Feeling so overwhelmed and restricted just isn’t worth it.
+* 🏖️ Looking forward to vacation but can’t help thinking: I can’t keep putting everyone on hold for 11+ months and living for <1 month a year for the rest of my life.

 ***